renatoasilva/money-transfer-jersey2/README.md

 ```
 ## Endpoints

-The available endpoints are the following (I have tried to use swagger but was unable to configure it properly.
-Will try again later):
+The available endpoints are the following:

 * Create account:
     * ``POST http://localhost:8080/money-transfer/accounts``.